gabkrenzer/vaspMD/MLFF/benchmark/README.md

 # The importance of benchmarking
-The only way you can have confidence in the results produced by a newly trained Machine Learning Force Field (MLFF) is by benchmarking it.
+The only way to have confidence in the results produced by a newly trained Machine Learning Force Field (MLFF) is by benchmarking it.
 There are two ways to benchmark an MLFF:
 1. Against data that was _seen_ during training.
 2. Against data that was _not seen_ during training.

 Good practice involves first benchmarking against seen data.
 Once satisfied, the only way to build true confidence in an MLFF is by testing it against unseen data.
-To do so, one has to build a new data set from _ab initio_ Molecular Dynamics (AIMD), or MLFF-MD using different random seeds.
+To do so, one has to build a new data set from _ab initio_ Molecular Dynamics (AIMD), or MLFF-MD, using different random seeds.
 As a final check, one should also look at the Bayesian errors of the production runs.

 # Workflow